RBAC vs ABAC & ReBAC: Choosing the Right Authorization Model

 When access is denied in an RBAC system, the reason is often unclear.

+Was the role missing?
+Was the role outdated?
 Was there an undocumented exception?

 Policies tend to live across code, configuration, and tribal knowledge.
 This lack of explainability slows incident response and frustrates developers and end users.